Best Practices for Faculty Recruitment: Education & Toolkit, some components refreshed for the 2025-2026 academic year.

 Videos about unconscious bias and schemas (each is ~5 min.)

-The University paperwork asks for recruitment plans which name five women and other under represented scholars who will be contacted about the ad.
+The Recruitment Outreach Plan describes the strategy to be taken to attract a broad, diverse, talented applicant pool.
+Consider what the job ad says as well as where and how you advertise and socialize the available position.
+Accordingly, it also requests the rubric(s) to be used to evaluate the candidates against the job criteria, and it requests benchmark demographics report.
+The University paperwork asks for recruitment outreach plans which name scholars who will be contacted about the ad.
 It also asks for universities or departments who will be contacted.
-This is the minimum level of outreach to active scholars from historically excluded backgrounds.
+This is the minimum level of outreach to active scholars from historically excluded backgrounds and to make steps to move beyond network homophily.

 Remember to